Ben Gurion Airport: Expansion and development

+A new air traffic control tower was built next to Terminal 3 to replace an older tower dating from 1985.
+Completed in 2015 and standing approximately 100 m tall, it was designed by Pelleg Architects, with Leo A. Daly as architect of record, and built by Danya Cebus for the Israel Airports Authority.
+Its height allows controllers to oversee the whole airfield with minimal blind spots.
+The tower stood empty for several months after its official opening because of a labour dispute between air traffic controllers and the Israel Airports Authority, and did not become fully operational until late 2015.

+In June 2026, Israel's planning authorities approved a building permit for the airport's first on-site hotel: a five-star, eight-storey property developed by Brown Hotels (part of the Israel Canada group), to be built above a planned baggage-screening facility on the eastern side of Terminal 3 and covering about 32000 m2, with around 260 rooms.

 Office buildings

 The Airport City development, a large office park, is located east of the main airport property.
 It is at the junction of the Jerusalem and Tel Aviv metropolitan areas.

-The head office of El Al is located at Ben Gurion Airport, as is the head office of the Israel Airports Authority.
+The head office of El Al is located at Ben Gurion Airport.

 The head offices of the Civil Aviation Authority and Challenge Airlines IL are located in the Airport City office park nearby the airport.

 Israel Aerospace Industries maintains its head office on airport grounds as well as extensive aviation construction and repair facilities.